namad/source-foundation-docs/_includes/home/gradients.md

 {% include code-block-onetag.html tag="div" content="gradient-tint-{opacity} gradient-angle-{angle}" %}

-Tint gradient makes a gradient on top of any color using `background-blend-mode: overlay` By default it creates tint on top of the surface, you can change gradient angle with `gradient-angle`
+Tint gradient makes a gradient on top of any colour using `background-blend-mode: overlay` By default it creates tint on top of the surface, you can change gradient angle with `gradient-angle`